jkvetina/ADT/doc/patch.md

 ## Workflow

-- you will do your changes on database objects and/or APEX applications as usual
+- you will do your changes on database objects and/or APEX applications as usual in any tool you prefer
-- you will commit your changes in Git (ideally with the card number and description)
+- you will [export](./export.md) and commit your changes in Git (ideally with the card number and meaningful description for release notes)
 - whenever you want to release the changes, you will run patch.py and this little magic script will create a patch file for you
+- if you need to do some data changes you have to write the script for that yourself

 &nbsp;